 Research into debilitating eye conditions such as keratoconus has advanced at such a pace over the past few years that the drastic solution of a corneal transplant can now be avoided for many patients.
 Two highly sophisticated treatments that AVC offers to correct keratoconus, collagen cross-linking and INTACS, involve a simple half hour procedure at the most with cross-linking being completely non-invasive.

 Keratoconus affects around 1 in 2,000 and starts around the time of puberty.
 The surface of the cornea, which is normally round and smooth, begins to thin and stretch to form a cone-like bulge, which makes vision blurred and distorted.
+The image below shows a normal cornea compared with that of someone who has keratoconus.

 Many patients suffering from keratoconus feel their options are very limited and in the past, this was certainly true.
 The irregular shape of the cornea means that glasses cannot correct vision, so for milder conditions rigid contact lenses are used because they are in direct contact with the eye, but these can cause discomfort quite quickly.
 This is exacerbated because sufferers often have very dry eyes, which makes it even harder to tolerate a rigid lens.
 More severe conditions could only be corrected by corneal transplant which is, by nature, an option with limited availability and suitability, not to mention desirability.